 In August 2018, the Uruguayan government enacted Decree No. 272/018, which imposes an obligation to label certain food and beverage products that contain sodium, sugar, fats or saturated fats with health warnings.
-In September 2020, the Uruguayan government enacted a subsequent decree, Decree No. 246/020, changing the parameters to measure if any product is required to have health warnings, and the date to start complying was extended until February 1, 2021.
+In September 2020, the Uruguayan government enacted a subsequent decree, Decree No. 246/020, changing the parameters to measure if any product is required to have health warnings.
 We are currently in compliance with this decree.